 The ISO 17020 standard is awarded to inspection bodies who demonstrate high levels of competence in the field of inspection, and the National Car Testing Service is the only inspection programme of its kind to be accredited to this standard.
 All aspects of the NCTS process were audited ranging from the independence, impartiality and integrity of the service to the quality systems in place, the inspection methods and procedures to the handling of inspection reports and certificates.
 The standard also focused on the efficiency of managing customers including the complaints and appeal process and premises.

-From May 2012, failure to produce the required identification (driving licence/passport) will result in your vehicle not being issued an NCT certificate at the time of testing.
+From May 2012, failure to produce the required identification (driving licence/public service card) will result in your vehicle not being issued an NCT certificate at the time of testing.

 NCT certificates and discs containing the following serial numbers